Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

  (1) Train a modified Stable Diffusion model (based on DDPM) to create realistic cell scans. <br>
  (2) Optimize a U-net based segmentation model to predict grayscale cell body masks. <br>

+## Whats in the repo?

+Essentially all model/training files and some samples from the training dataset.
+Unfortunately, the model files are too large to upload to Git (25MB file size limit), but I am looking into workarounds for this (potentially Dropbox).

 ## Where the data comes from
 * All images used are originally in .tif format and come from a publicly available Electron Microscopy Dataset, linked below:
     * https://www.epfl.ch/labs/cvlab/data/data-em/